Xeway/ERC/README.md

 Options are widely used financial instruments, and have a true usefulness for investors and traders.
 It offers versatile risk management tools and speculative opportunities.\
 In the decentralized finance, many options-selling platform emerged, but each of these protocols implements their own definition of an option.
 This leads to incapabilities, which is a pity because options should be interoperable like fungible/non-fungible tokens are.\
 By introducing a standard interface for vanilla options contracts, we aim to foster a more inclusive and interoperable derivatives ecosystem.
 This standard will enhance the user experience and facilitate the development of decentralized options platforms, enabling users to seamlessly trade options across different applications.
-Moreover, this standard is designed to represent **vanilla** options, which are the most common type of options.
+Moreover, this standard is designed to represent vanilla options, which are the most common type of options.
 This standard can be used as a base for more complex options, such as exotic options.

 ## Specification

+All EIP-7390 MUST implement EIP-1155 to give the possibility to buy only a fraction of the issuance.

 ### Interface